-The basic design studio in Milan Small Architecture designed for a Swedish Bed & Breakfast floating sauna, a sauna built on a floating platform, a small structure dedicated to relaxation and contemplation.
-The theme of the floating sauna is very common in the Scandinavian countries, where people can not live without a sauna, but it is spreading rapidly in other areas, involving more and more designers and architects, so much so that we can talk about floating sauna design.
+The basic design studio in Milan Small Architecture he designed a floating sauna for a Swedish Bed & Breakfast, a sauna built on a floating platform, a small structure dedicated to relaxation and contemplation.
+The theme of the floating sauna is very common in Scandinavian countries, where people cannot live without a sauna, but it is spreading rapidly in other areas as well, involving more and more designers and architects, so much so that we can talk about floating sauna design.

-The sauna, entirely self-built by the same design team, is the first of a series of interventions to increase the offer of a small Bed & Breakfast in Sweden.
+The sauna, entirely self-built by the same design group, is the first of a series of interventions intended to increase the accommodation offer of a small Bed & Breakfast in Sweden.

-Åmot is about three hours drive north of Stockholm, in the Swedish forest, far away from the main tourist routes in the country.
-For this reason, buyers, a Belgian couple who have moved to Sweden for a few years, have begun to develop several projects aimed at offering Bed & Breakfast services that are otherwise impossible to find nearby.
+Åmot is located about three hours drive north of Stockholm, in the middle of the Swedish forest, away from the main tourist routes of the country.
+For this reason, the clients, a Belgian couple who moved to Sweden a few years ago, began to develop various projects aimed at offering Bed & Breakfast customers services that would otherwise be impossible to find nearby.